Situation Escalates In Netherlands: Police Blast Protesters With Water Cannons

 Pro-Turkey protests in Rotterdam turned into riots and Dutch police had to use water cannons to break up the violence.
 Online videos of the protests show police trying to control the crowd with dogs and horses while protesters fought back.
-The situation happens only days before critical elections in the Netherlands determine the next prime minister.
+The situation happened only days before critical elections in the Netherlands to determine the next prime minister.

 A string of events led to the clash.
-First, the Dutch government prevented the Turkish foreign minister Fatma Betul Sayan Kaya from landing in the country.
+First, the Dutch government prevented the Turkish foreign minister, Fatma Betul Sayan Kaya, from landing in the country.
 Her intent was to hold a rally to support an upcoming referendum that would give Turkey more power.
 Turkey’s leader, Recep Tayyip Erdoğan, is considered a dictator by some.

 Unable to land in the country, the foreign minister attempted to travel to the Netherlands by road.
 Dutch police stopped the car and prevented her from entering the Turkish consulate building where she would be safe from arrest.
 When police attempted to tow the car with her in it, she got into a different car and returned to the German border.

 Turkish people became angry at the sleight.
-The incident highlighted tension between native Europeans and Muslims, an important issue considering the proximity of the Dutch election.
+The incident highlighted the tension between native Europeans and Muslims, an important issue considering the proximity of the Dutch election.
 The foreign minister, who wears a hijab, said she would never accept this unlawful treatment.

 4) As an elected Minister, a Turkish citizen and a woman l will never give up against this unlawful treatment.